Dutch Postcode Lottery

 About the Lottery

 The Postcode Lottery was founded in 1989 with the ambition to contribute to a fair and green world.
 This is done by giving publicity to the work of charity organizations and by raising funds for their work.
-Fifty percent of the profit of each ticket they sell goes to 103 organizations, who work for people and planet in the Netherlands and abroad.
+40% Of the profit of each ticket they sell goes to 103 organizations, who work for people and planet in the Netherlands and abroad.
 Since its start, the Lottery has become the largest private fundraiser of the Netherlands.
 Worldwide, the Holding of the Postcode Lotteries is the third largest private donor.
 In 2017 a record amount of 357 million euros was raised for charity organizations.